smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 - **LoggerFactory Configuration Issues**: Ensure default configuration is set before creating loggers.
 Verify that output types (console, otpl) are correctly specified in the configuration.
 - **Internal Secret Detection**: If secret detection alerts are triggered, immediately audit configuration and environment variables for sensitive information.
 Ensure secrets are properly managed through secure storage systems.
 - **Archival Service Errors**: Verify that the database connection is stable and that the archive table schema matches the expected structure.
 Check that compression algorithms are supported and properly configured.
+- **Redis Connection Failures**: Check Redis server availability and network connectivity.
+Verify Redis configuration in the S3 configuration file.
+Ensure Redis credentials are correct.
+- **Sentry Integration Issues**: Verify that the Sentry DSN is correctly configured in the code.
+Check network connectivity to the Sentry server.
+Ensure that the release version is properly set.
+- **Configuration Manager Errors**: Verify that the CONFIG_PATH environment variable points to a valid S3 location.
+Check S3 bucket permissions and network connectivity.
+Ensure the configuration file is valid JSON.

 **Section sources**
 - [monitoring.ts](file://packages\audit\src\monitor\monitoring.ts#L500-L600)